ardzix/erp_services/development-notes.md

 - Trip Report endpoint
 - PIC location on on going trip
 - Implode/explode endpoints
+- Checker inbound if stock movement item is not same as phsycal item
 - Auto explode on sales order ✅
 - Transaction endpoints ✅
 - Journal endpoint (View only) ✅